Mr. Rogers always wore long-sleeve sweaters, which made some people convinced he was hiding tattoos underneath them.

 For what it’s worth, Neighborhood stage manager Nick Tallo had quite a chuckle over these rumors.
 As Tallo put it: “He didn’t know how to use a screwdriver, let alone kill a bunch of people.”

 The Truth About Mr. Rogers

-Rogers, born March 20, 1928 in Latrobe, Pa., eschewed an Ivy League education to graduate magna cum laude from Florida’s Rollins College with a degree in music.
-He learned to write music and play the piano, talents that he put to good use in writing more than 200 songs that he’d perform on his show as well as several operas for kids.
+Mr. Rogers, born March 20, 1928 in Latrobe, Pennsylvania, eschewed an Ivy League education to graduate magna cum laude from Florida’s Rollins College with a degree in music in 1951.
+He learned to compose music and play the piano, talents that he put to good use in writing more than 200 songs that he’d later perform for children throughout his lifetime.

-Likewise, the worst curse word he’s said to have used was “mercy.”
+The worst curse word he’s said to have used was “mercy.”
 He would say it whenever he felt overwhelmed — like when he saw the stacks of fan mail he received every week.
-Undeterred, however, Rogers personally responded to every piece of fan mail he received over the course of his 50-year career.
+Undeterred, however, Rogers personally responded to every piece of fan mail he received over the course of his career.

-A few months before his death, when he clearly knew his end was near, Rogers recorded a nearly final message (above) for his adult fans who’d watched his show every day:
+A few months before his death, Mr. Rogers recorded a message for his adult fans who watched his show every day:

 “I would like to tell you what I often told you when you were much younger.
 I like you just the way you are.
 And what’s more, I’m so grateful to you for helping the children in your life to know that you’ll do everything you can to keep them safe.
 And to help them express their feelings in ways that will bring healing in many different neighborhoods.
 It’s such a good feeling to know that we’re lifelong friends.”

-After this look at the myth of Mr. Rogers’ tattoos, discover the full story of Bob Ross, the man behind the happy little trees.
-Then, read up on Theodor Geisel, the complicated man we all know as Dr. Seuss.
+After this look at the myth of Mr. Rogers’ tattoos, read more about Mr. Rogers’ incredible life.
+Then discover the full story of Bob Ross, the man behind the happy little trees.